hollandtom06-droid/My-Python-Projects-repo/README.md

            elif age >= 13: print('Teenager')
 This code is an example of how the elif function is used to check more than one condition.

+The 'else' function is usually included to check further inputs within the code where the 'if' statement isn't true.
+For example - age = 15
+                                                                                                                                   if age >= 18: print('Adult')
+                                                                                                                                   else: print('Not an Adult')

 ### Loops
 Used both `for` and `while` loops to automate repetitive tasks, iterate through sequences of data, and keep programs running until specific conditions were met.